The meeting place is on the corner of Turner Lane and High Street, Whiston. This is easily located, just around the corner from the Sitwell Arms pub.

 Please apply these rules when you are on rides with the club and, where others don't, politely inform them of the proper cycling etiquette we expect to see.

-- Follow the Highway Code at all times (it applies to all road-users) as well as the instructions of the Road Captain, who is responsible for navigating and deciding when to single out, etc.
+- Follow the Highway Code at all times (it applies to all road-users) as well as the instructions of the Road Captain.

-- Ensure your bike is properly prepared for each ride, i.e. brakes are fully operational, tyres are pumped to recommended pressures, chain is oiled etc. In winter months, this also means fitting more robust/heavier tyres to guard against punctures and full length mudguards to ensure the comfort of others, so we can continue to ride as a group.
+- Ensure your bike is properly prepared for each ride.
+Full length mudguards are required in the winter months to ensure the comfort of others, so we can continue to ride as a group.

-- Dress in appropriate clothing for the weather and bring everything you might need - See equipment above.
+- Dress in appropriate clothing for the weather.

 - Ride directly behind the wheel in front – if you cycle in the middle of the two wheels in front of you, you WILL push the cyclist on your outside into the path of passing vehicles.